Spain: 2023 Business aviation destination guide

 - Accreditation of your representative (ground handler) in Spain

 In most cases, crew, including pilots, flight mechanics, and flight attendants, do not require visas for Spain as long as they have a valid passport and crew ID.
 Passengers, depending upon nationality, may require visas.
 Cabotage is not permitted for any charter (non-scheduled commercial) nor scheduled commercial flight.
 Many ramp inspections are done.
-If cabotage has been performed, significant fines may apply along with denial for future operations for a specified period.
-In most cases, crew, including pilots, flight mechanics, and flight attendants, do not require visas for Spain as long as they have a valid passport and crew ID.
-Passengers, depending upon nationality, may require visas.
+If cabotage has been performed, significant fines may apply along with denial for future operations for a specified period

 Customs and security clearance procedures are straightforward and user-friendly for operators arriving in Spain, from either inside or outside the Schengen area.
 It’s essential, however, to be aware of visa and documentation requirements as well as agricultural restrictions.
 Here are some tips to make your planning easier.
 Your ground handler will submit crew/passenger/aircraft details to authorities in advance and escort passengers/crew to either the GAT or main terminal for clearance.

-You’ll need to provide crew and passenger manifest, valid passports for all onboard, and crew IDs for police clearance on arrival.
+You’ll need to provide crew and passenger manifest, valid passports for all onboard, and crew IDs for police clearance on arrival and departure.
 In some cases, passenger visas will be required, so they must be furnished at the time of clearance into the country.
-Technically, you’re required to provide completed arrival/departure cards for arrival/departure from non-Schengen countries, and your ground handler can fill these out in advance.
+Technically, you’re required to provide completed arrival/departure cards for arrival/departure from Schengen and non-Schengen countries, and your ground handler can fill these out in advance.
 In many cases, however, airport police do not require these cards to be completed.
 Always check with your 3rd-party provider or ground handler in advance on the arrival/departure card requirements.

 Spain is refreshingly lenient in terms of arriving international food and in-flight catering items.
 Suppose you wish to bring in catering for the next leg of your travel.
 In that case, it’s best to communicate with a 3rd-party provider or ground handler, but it’s usually not an issue.
 Always check with your ground handler in advance for restrictions on bringing agricultural and other items into Spain.
 In-flight catering from international flights may not be brought into the country.
 Still, it may be kept, on a case-by-case basis, at the airport under the care of your ground handler.
 However, please check with the ground handler to ensure they have the space and refrigeration you may require for any perishable food items.